Kitburg1/Calculator/README.md

 Hello This is my first calculator in the language С

-There is an English version and a Russian oneThere is an English version and a Russian version.
+There is an English version and a Russian one.
+There is an English version and a Russian version.
 I hope you like it.

 compilete English ver:``gcc Calc_eng.c``